Mattlk13/octotree/README.md

 ## About

-Browser extension that improves GitHub code review and exploration.
+Browser extension that enhances GitHub code review and exploration.
 This repository contains the source code of a limited version of Octotree.
 You can download the full-featured version for your browser from [our website](https://www.octotree.io).
 Octotree supports Chrome, Firefox, Opera and Safari.

 ### Learn more